hazelcast/hazelcast/docs/design/sql/10-distributed-scan.md

 ```

 When the scan operation is started on the member, we first check whether it contains expected partitions.
 If the expected and
-actually owned partitions do not match, and exception is thrown.
+actually owned partitions do not match, an exception is thrown.
 For example, if the member is expected to have partitions
 `[1, 2]`, then:
 ```
 [1] - error, because we may miss the partition [2]